 Due to thefts at OR Tambo International Airport in Johannesburg, you should vacuum-wrap luggage where local regulations permit.
 Keep all valuables in your carry-on luggage.

 Keep large amounts of money, expensive jewellery, cameras and phones out of sight.
 Don’t change or withdraw large sums of money in busy public areas including foreign exchange facilities or ATMs.
-Thieves operate at international airports, and bus and railway stations, and in all major central business districts.
+Thieves operate at international airports, bus and railway stations, and in all major central business districts.
 Keep your valuables safe and baggage with you at all times.